Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 of your models, metadata and experiments.
 You can comment on models, edit tags, descriptions and manage artifacts from the command line.

-This tutorial is connected with :ref:`/tutorials/meta_defaults.rst` since CLI allows editing meta defaults without writing special scripts for it.
+This tutorial is connected with Meta Defaults step since CLI allows editing meta defaults without writing special scripts for it.

 Go to the directory of previously created ``line`` and execute the following.